Bat in a dream in flight with wings spread wide, elegant like a nocturnal dancer

 Ask yourself: “Is there a feeling, a premonition, an intuitive ‘knowing’ I am receiving right now — but haven’t yet decided to take seriously?
 What is this message — and where does it come from?”

 Astrological note: A bat as messenger evokes Chiron or Neptune in the 9th house, or Jupiter transiting through the 12th house.
-Sagittarius and Pisces with Neptune in the 9th or 12th house carry this theme of spiritual intermediacy.
+Sagittarians and Pisces with Neptune in the 9th or 12th house carry this theme of spiritual intermediacy.
 If Jupiter is now transiting your 12th house — messages from the depths carry particular significance.

 Sometimes a bat appears in a dream in a context connected to ending and beginning.
 To the departure of something old and the arrival of something new.
 To the sensation of passing through something.

-Your Creator speaks here, through the archetype of rebirth — the part that knows: real transformation passes through darkness.
-A bat in the context of passage is one of the images of the in-between state: when one thing has already ended but another has not yet begun.
+Your Creator speaks here: the part for which real transformation passes through darkness.
+A bat in the context of passage is a precise image of the “in-between state”: when one thing has already ended but another has not yet begun.
 When you are flying in the dark — not knowing where, but already having let go.

 A bat enters hibernation in winter — and emerges in spring.
 This is her “small death and resurrection.”
 If this image comes to you in a dream — you may yourself be living through a similar passage.
 The end of one cycle.
 A temporary darkness.
 And then — the emergence.
+With the new form already preparing inside an enclosed shell, the same hidden interval of becoming appears in dreams of a caterpillar or cocoon, where the darkness has been folded inward into a body.

 Ask yourself: “Am I passing through a ‘dark in-between’ right now — when something has already ended but the new has not yet begun?
 What would help me carry this darkness with trust rather than panic?”